j-easy/easy-rules/site/tutorials/scheduler-tutorial.md

 ---
 layout: docs
-title: Engine scheduler
+title: Scheduler tutorial
-header: Engine scheduler
+header: Scheduler tutorial
-prev_section: tutorials/dynamic-configuration
+prev_section: tutorials/shop-tutorial
 next_section: tutorials/spring-tutorial
 doc: true
 ---

-This tutorial shows how to schedule a rules engine using the `RulesEngineScheduler`.
+This tutorial shows how to schedule a rules engine using the `RulesEngineScheduler` API.

 We would like to print the current time only if the seconds value is even.
 So let's get started.